Leucistic Bird vs Albino Bird: Learn the Difference

 Observe birds coming and going through a backyard long enough, and eventually you’ll spot one that has partially white or all-white feathers where there should be color.
 These birds have a genetic condition known as leucism or, more rarely, albinism, which affects their coloring as well as their ability to survive in the wild.
+In fact, there are four rare genetic traits that affect feather colors.
 The next time you spot one of these fascinating flyers, you’ll know how to tell if it’s a leucistic bird or an albino bird.

-On the other end of the color spectrum is a genetic condition called melanism, in which a bird has extra melanin pigmentation.
-These birds appear darker than the typical coloration for their species.
+On the other end of the color spectrum is a very rare genetic condition called melanism, in which a bird has extra melanin pigmentation.
+Most animals—including humans—produce melanin, which pigments hair, skin and more.
+In birds, it’s responsible for black, brown and tan feathers.
+When a bird is melanistic, it will appear much darker than the typical coloration for their species.

 Albino birds are at a great disadvantage because their white feathers stand out against vegetation.
 Without camouflage, albino birds are easier for predators to spot.
 Their feathers do offer some protection in snow, but unfortunately they also reduce a bird’s ability to retain heat.
 Dark colors absorb heat, light colors reflect it, which can mean life or death in freezing temperatures.

 Additionally, albino birds suffer from weak feathers due to a lack of melanin.
 Their feathers break and deteriorate over time.
 Albino birds also have poor eyesight—another hindrance to survival.
 As a result, these birds rarely survive past fledging.